crazyyy/wp-framework/wp-content/plugins/seo-by-rank-math/readme.txt

 * **1-Click Import From AIO SEO** — Rank Math can also import all your settings from AIO SEO & All in One SEO Pack Pro in a single click.
 The transfer is instant, and you don't lose any SERP rankings as a result.

-* **1-Click Import From All In One Schema Rich Snippets** — Rank Math can also import all of AIO's Rich Snippet & Schema Pro settings in a few clicks, which help preserve your rich rankings when moving to Rank Math.

-* **1-Click Import From SEOPress SEO** — With a single click of your mouse, Rank Math can import all your settings from SEOPress & SEOPress Pro SEO plugin to itself.
-The transfer is instant, and you don't lose any SERP rankings as a result.

-* **1-Click Import From Redirection** — Moving all your redirects shouldn’t be a hassle.
-That’s why we have made importing redirections from the popular Redirection plugin as simple as clicking a button.
+* **1-Click Import From All in One Schema, SEOPress, and Redirection** —Rank Math allows seamless migration of settings from plugins like All In One Schema Rich Snippets, SEOPress (including Pro), and Redirection with just a single click, ensuring no loss of rankings or data during the transfer.

 * **Google Keyword Suggestion** — When deciding on focus keywords, Rank Math can help you discover more keywords by pulling in automatic keyword suggestions from Google.